richhaar/richhaar.com/blog/2021-09-25-front-page-stackoverflow.md

 ![StackOverflow filters](/img/filters.png)

 And when a new question was asked, it would popup in the feed, and at peak times questions could be answered in 5 to 10 minutes.
-So I set amount monitoring the feed when I was at my computer and if any question popped up where I felt I could give a good answer quickly I would do so.
+So I set about monitoring the feed when I was at my computer and if any question popped up where I felt I could give a good answer quickly I would do so.

 ## The result

 To begin with, answering questions would yield little reputation.
 In some cases you would answer a person's question and they would say thanks but wouldn't mark the answer as answered.

 However sometimes you could answer a question that would slowly pickup traction, leading to about 10 upvotes.
 Meaning it was possible to hit the reputation limit with two good answers.
-Now I also did get a bit lucky as one question I answered started to trend, and it helped me hit the reputation cap almost four days in a row.
-And then was when it happend, I hit the front page at rank 27.
+Now I also did get a bit lucky as [one question I answered](https://stackoverflow.com/questions/65534293/stdstring-s1-modern-c-3-vs-stdstring-s1-str-3/65534356#65534356) started to trend, and it helped me hit the reputation cap a few days in a row.
+And that was when it happend, I hit the front page at rank 27.

 ![StackOverflow filters](/img/quarterrank.png)
 ![StackOverflow filters](/img/quarterstats.png)